"Frith" combines the meaning of loyalty, friendship, and sanctuary.

 Our practices

 Our practices prioritize the health of the soil, the diversity of life on the farm, and the farm's role in the community.
-We see the Organic standards as a set of bare-minimum requirements, and all our vegetables, herbs, flowers, and poultry are certified Organic by MOFGA.
+We see the Organic standards as a set of bare-minimum requirements, and all our vegetables, herbs, and flowers are certified Organic by MOFGA.
 There are many ways farmers can surpass these requirements, and our style of farming exceeds them in the following ways:

 1. We do not till